 Did you know that anxiety disorders affect 40 million adults in the United States, ages 18 and older.
 That’s 18 percent of the population every year.
 And that is just normally, without the trauma that a global pandemic brings.

 If you’ve been experiencing increasing stress and anxiety due to COVID-19, you are not alone.
-This is a very difficult and challenging time; we know many people who are dealing with financial hardships, childcare challenges, relentless uncertainty and life-threatening health issues, among a whole host of other trying circumstances.
+This is a very difficult and challenging time.
+We know many people who are dealing with financial hardships, childcare challenges, relentless uncertainty and life-threatening health issues.
 We are all impacted – in some way- by this virus.
 Life as we knew it has changed – and we have to find a healthy way to address our anxiety and stress levels.
-Cannabis is a wonderful option, as it is plant medicine that helps millions of people throughout the world deal with some of their most pressing health issues.
+Cannabis is a wonderful option, as it is plant medicine that helps millions of people throughout the world.

 Be Stress And Anxiety-Free

-Prioritizing self-care is first and foremost, the best thing you can do for yourself and your family during this time when we are self-isolating.
+Prioritizing self-care is first and foremost, the best thing you can do for yourself and your family during this time.
 For some that means exercise, journaling, connecting with a friend via Zoom or FaceTime, going for a walk (safely, while social distancing), reading a book or having a glass of wine.
 Others find relaxation in low-dose cannabis products.

-Cannabis can be a natural solution to many ailments including depression and chronic pain, but it can also be an immense help in reducing stress and anxiety.
-THC can be helpful in lifting one’s spirits – as it increases dopamine levels that can result in more enjoyment, motivation, memory and attentiveness.
+Cannabis can be a natural solution to many ailments including depression and chronic pain.
+It can also be an immense help in reducing stress and anxiety.
+THC can be helpful in lifting one’s spirits.
+It increases dopamine levels that can result in more enjoyment, motivation, memory and attentiveness.

 Family Nurse Practitioner Jessica Taylor of Chronic Wellness, LLC says, when we inhale or ingest cannabis medicine, plant-derived cannabinoids (phytocannabinoids) are added to our bodies’ innate endocannabinoid systems (ECS) and interact with CB1 and CB2 receptors in our cells.
 These receptors are found in the brain/nervous system and peripheral organs/immune systems respectively.
 The ECS reduces over-activation of mental processes, which can bring our mood into a homeostatic or balanced, state.
 In the setting of both depression and anxiety, this can provide improved performance of neurotransmitters like dopamine and serotonin, which helps us to feel happy and content.